-The casitas are spread out over the 15 hectares of the property amongst delightful, colourful gardens providing seclusion and great opportunities for spotting hummingbirds, just one of the 35 species of birds found in the gardens.
+The casitas are spread out over the 25 acres of the property amongst delightful, colourful gardens providing seclusion and great opportunities for spotting hummingbirds, just one of the 35 species of birds found in the gardens.

 The colourful gardens are an extension of the colourful art by Lima artist Federico Bauer found throughout the hotel.
-Federico, was perched 3 metres high painting a lively mural above the communal lounge area when we visited and was more than happy to share his vision on ‘Arte Popular’ or popular art which sees him taking inspiration from local Peruvian culture and art and adapting it with his own unique touch.
 His work is scattered throughout the hotel and includes the fun collection of ‘Los Gordos de Ayacucho’ or the Fat Musicians from Ayacucho, a series of larger than life-size ceramic statues painted in bright colours that are scattered throughout the property alongside his colourful murals.
 He takes inspiration from local Peruvian culture and art and adapts it with his own unique touch.

 Hotel Sol y Luna is designed to offer all the services you might possibly need without having to leave the property.
 We were particularly impressed with the Kunata Wasi Art Boutique where you can buy a wide range of unusual decorative objects and souvenirs from all over Peru and the Chicha Wasi Bar, a cozy place to unwind at the end of the day before a gourmet dinner in the Killa Wasi restaurant.

-Hotel Sol y Luna is an ideal place to spend a few days relaxing in the Sacred Valley.
+Hotel Sol y Luna is one of our favourite places to spend a few days relaxing in the Sacred Valley.
 Choose to take a few days to rest, enjoy the gardens, lounge by the pool and take in the stunning scenery in complete seclusion and privacy.
 You won’t leave disappointed…!

 Best of Peru Travel Recommends: